-If the belt is too short, hold the latch plate at a right angle and pull it to extend the belt while sliding the tail toward the latch.
+If the belt is too short, hold the latch plate at a right angle and pull to extend the belt.
 Insert the latch plate into the buckle.

-2. Position the belt as low as possible across your hips and pelvic bones, not across your stomach.
+Position the belt as low as possible across your hips and pelvic bones, not across your stomach.
 Pull the loose end of the belt to adjust for a snug but comfortable fit.